 This is Similar to a DUI in the vehicle code.
 If you are driving under the influence of drugs and can no longer drive like a sober individual, then you are in violation of DUID.
 The law mentioned involves:

-• any drug, prohibited, prescription or over the counter.
+• Any drug, prohibited, prescription or over the counter.

 • A combination of both drugs and alcohol.